 Founded by members of promising but short-lived local project Cellars, Low Mass bounded onto the scene swinging in 2016, shortly after their formation, with bombastic and intense debut single “Churches.”
 Based on its strength and a buzzy handful of live appearances, the group earned positive early praise, and landed on the radar of producer Gary Cioni (Crime in Stereo, Free Throw, Sorority Noise), who recorded their debut EP, Sleepwalker, which arrived last fall, exploring a range of dynamics, melodic intensity, earnest, personal, and angsty themes, and an overarching element of melancholy.

 Adopting a more conventionally pop punk sound, trio Borderline Natives released their debut EP, Indecisive, Indecision, last year, and are hard at work on a followup, adopting a sound that both pulls from the hugely popular pop punk scene of early last decade, and updates it in line with the new crop of young bands with similar sensibilities, like Neck Deep or State Champs.
 And opening things up, post-rock and shoegaze infused local favorites Tape Deck Mountain are an act we’ve been dialed into for a few years, and a hell of a compelling reason to arrive early!

-As with any house show, be sure to chip in for the touring band, respect the space, and just generally don’t be a dick.
+As with any house show, be sure to chip in for the touring band, respect the space, keep it clean and free of pests with the use of services as pest control olathe ks to get everything ready for the show.
 The address isn’t published, but you won’t have a hard time finding it if you ask around.
 Enjoy!

 MIGHTY, Low Mass, Borderline Natives, and Tape Deck Mountain will perform tonight, May 31 at That 70’s House.
 The show is all ages, begins at 7:30 p.m. (doors at 7 p.m.), and admission is $5 at the door.